M.F.A, Visual Studies Workshop, Rochester, NY

 I am an artist working in black and white photography using film and gelatin silver papers, to take portraits.
 I shoot nature digitally and sell images as cards or large prints.
 I am most interested in conveying to students the fun of expressing and exploring one's identity through the choices one makes when photographing.

-In the class Photography, one learns the functions of a camera and how each impacts a photograph.
+In the class Darkroom Photography, one learns the functions of a camera and how each impacts a photograph.
 Then one learns how to print using burning and dodging techniques to get the best tones throughout the image.
-In Intermediate Photography, students are encouraged to work on projects, producing lasting images on gelatin silver paper, then dry-mounting these images to rag paper and sewing together the sections and making a cover for a book.
-In both classes we focus on visual thinking and communication.
+In Digital photography students delve into how to use their digital cameras as an artistic tool working with manual settings.
+Then they learn basics in Adobe Photoshop and understand digital terms and formats.
+In Intermediate Photography, students are encouraged to work on projects, producing images on gelatin silver paper or digital prints, then dry-mounting these images to rag paper and sewing together the sections and making a cover for a book.
+In all classes we focus on visual thinking and communication.

 In 2004, I was awarded a research grant to photograph people with piercings, from which I created a 36-image show.
 In 2010, I had a one-woman show of twenty Piercing Portraits and gave a talk about how this project changed my attitudes.
-My work has been exhibited both locally and nationally in both group and one-woman shows, my work has won awards in three different shows.
-I also shoot color digital nature shots and paste them onto blank greeting cards sold in a dozen outlets around the state.
+My work has been exhibited both locally and nationally in both group and one-woman shows, my work has won awards in three different shows dozen outlets around the state.